Angold-4/os/docs/lectures/6FS.md

 In the **Bottom-up** View, when you start at the lowest level, the complexity is usually relatively small (code size, less routines...), and one more important thing is that **the higher level usually depends on the lower level underneath, which means after you understand these low-level stuff, the upper layer code seems highly structured.**  (lower layers ease the design of higher ones)

-In this article, we will study the xv6 File System in both **Top-down** and **Bottom-up** view in order to have a fully understanding of File System, and answer questions like: **"how does file system works"** and **"why it looks like that (the design choice)"**.
+In the following two articles (fs(i) & fs(2)), we will study the xv6 File System in both **Top-down** and **Bottom-up** view in order to have a fully understanding of File System, and answer questions like: **"how does file system works"** and **"why it looks like that (the design choice)"**.
 I believe the File System is a brilliant example to learn the "Accumulated Complexity" in System Engineering.

 ## 1. Buffer Cache